williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 Adds a new `SAML2` type IdP to your organization

-> You must first add the IdP's signature certificate to the IdP key store before you can add a SAML 2.0 IdP with a `kid` credential reference
+> You must first add the IdP's signature certificate to the IdP key store before you can add a SAML 2.0 IdP with a `kid` credential reference.

 ##### Request Example
 {:.api .api-request .api-request-example}